eutro/Chirp/README.md

 - CMake 3.19 or newer
 - LLVM 12

-For example, a simple build may be produced by:
+For example, a simple build on Linux may be produced by:
 ```bash
 mkdir build
 cd build